christopher-fuller/mongoid_restful_api/README.md

 ## Disclaimer

 The purpose of this gem is to simplify development and does so by exploiting dynamic attributes in MongoDB and Mongoid and also the dynmaic nature of Ruby itself.
 Using the `mongoid_restful_api_wildcard_routes` introduces a major security issue in the applicaiton and should **only be used during development**.
-Once the `mongoid_restful_api_wildcard_routes` are removed (before deploying the application to production) and models are created for each the application's APIs, there are no security issues when simply extending the `MongoidRestfulApiController`.
-Please follow the instructions below to understand the development to production workflow.
+Once the `mongoid_restful_api_wildcard_routes` are removed (before deploying the application to production) and models are created for each the application's APIs, simply extending the `MongoidRestfulApiController` does not introduce any security issues.
+Please follow the instructions below to understand the production deployment workflow.

 Since there are only two small source files that contain the bulk of the functionality of the gem, please take a moment to look them over and decide for yourself if the gem is right for your application.